Who Are We?

 What's the Problem?

 Public libraries and the First Amendment are under attack in Louisiana.
-In the last few years the number of book challenges at our public libraries have increased exponentially, fueled by a small minority of individuals spreading misinformation about the amazing work our librarians do and the vital role our libraries play in our communities.
+In the last few years the number of book challenges at our public libraries have increased exponentially, fueled by a small minority of individuals spreading misinformation about the amazing work our librarians do and the vital role libraries play in our communities.
 When books are challenged or banned, it means one person or group feels they have the right to decide what everyone should read based on their beliefs.
 When librarians are told they must not order or display certain books, community members are either left out, or miss the opportunity to read about experiences or lives different from their own.
+We believe that parents should have the right to guide their own child's reading, but that right should not extend to limiting or restricting what someone else's child can read.

 What You Can Do.